EdwinWalela/edwinwalela/content/posts/express-route-handling.md

 })
 ```

-An important thing to note is that query parameters are optional, so you'll need to provide a default value in your code:
+Query strings are optional (the client might or might not include them in the request), so you'll need to provide a default value in your code:

 ```javascript
 app.get("/restaurants",function(request,response){